barryclark/jekyll-now/_posts/2015-10-6-Starting-with-Theano.md

 ---
-published: false
+layout: post
+title: Starting with Theano
 ---
 Hello everyone!

 Here we go, my first post.
-Since I have learn theano in order to approach my bioinformatics project, these first few posts will be related to the Theano tool.
+Since I have to learn theano in order to approach my bioinformatics project, these first few posts will be related to the Theano tool.
+Besides the posts related to Theano, I will be sharing posts related to the Machine Learning, because that is also one of the pillars of my future projects.
+Afterwards, there are going to be posts straight from the field of bioinformatics.

 Okay, let's first briefly define what is Theano?